hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 >
 > More information about the blacklist region is described in this [paper](https://www.nature.com/articles/s41598-019-45839-z).
 This is a more recent resource and the authors compiled lists that can be [downloaded here](https://github.com/Boyle-Lab/Blacklist/tree/master/lists). _This is the source for the bed file used in this workshop._

-Next, we will want to navigate to our results directory:
+Next, we will navigate to our results directory:

 ```bash
 $ cd ~/chipseq_workshop/results/